WJSJ-CD

-WJSJ-CD virtual channel 51 is a low-powered television station in Tipton, Indiana.
+WJSJ-CD (channel 51) is a low-power, Class A television station in Indianapolis, Indiana, United States, airing programming from the Black-oriented diginet Dabl.
+The station is owned and operated by Weigel Broadcasting.

+History

 The station was formerly WIWU-CD, owned by Indiana Wesleyan University, until it was sold to Frank Copsidas in December 2020.
-As WIWU-CD, it aired local entertainment, sports, and news programming for Marion and Grant County, in addition to airing religious programming from TLN, Cornerstone Television and WHT.
+Originally licensed to Tipton, Indiana, it aired local entertainment, sports, and news programming for Marion and Grant County, in addition to airing religious programming from TLN, Cornerstone Television and WHT.
 The sale came more than a year after Indiana Wesleyan University announced its intention to drop its broadcast operations and focus on digital services.

-It was purchased by 5GTV, LLC, and is now broadcasting Paranormal TV.
+On January 16, 2025, it was announced that Weigel Broadcasting would acquire WJSJ-CD for $1.6 million; the sale was completed on March 24.

+Subchannels

+The station's signal is multiplexed: